 Employees who are benefits eligible have 30 days from their benefits eligibility date to select a medical plan from the various plans offered.
 Every fall the University offers an open enrollment period during which employees may change their healthcare plan elections and/or levels of coverage.
-Changes are made on the Third Party Benefits Administrator website https://leplb0910.portal.hewitt.com/web/oneusg/ or by calling 1-844-587-4236
+Changes are made on the Third-Party Benefits Administrator site or by calling 1-844-587-4236.